Medical & Cosmetic Dermatology & Dermatopathology located in Wheat Ridge, CO

 Some medical conditions, such as lupus, lymphoma or thyroid disease, can also cause hives.

 Hives are raised, red or pink welts that are often described as having a blotchy appearance.
 The welts may occur alone, or in a group; sometimes patches of welts can connect, covering a large area.

 Hives range in size from less than one inch to several inches.
 Hives can be extremely itchy, and they can sometimes be painful.
 You may notice that your hives occur in the same area each time you have a reaction.

 Angioedema typically occurs around the eyes, cheeks, or lips.
 These welts in the deep layers of skin feel thick and firm, they can be painful, and may feel warm to the touch.

 Severe angioedema can be life-threatening if the swelling blocks airways.
 If your reaction is making it difficult for you to breathe, you should seek emergency medical attention immediately.

 If your hives persist for more than 48 hours, you should seek medical attention.
-Dr. Neyman has extensive experience diagnosing and treating hives and angioedema.
+We have extensive experience diagnosing and treating hives and angioedema.

 Some treatment options for hives include:

-If Dr. Neyman determines that you are at risk for a severe reaction, she may prescribe an injection pen that you, or your child, will carry at all times so you can avoid a life-threatening emergency.
+If we determine that you are at risk for a severe reaction, we At Elevation Dermatology may prescribe an injection pen that you, or your child, will carry at all times so you can avoid a life-threatening emergency.